johnvwood/Wood_J_Nayee_J_Fall2020_Roku/readme.md

 - Implement the prototype styling to sass files
 - Add iPad and Desktop viewing presets
-- For a more detailed 'To Do' please check below for 'Project Roadmap'
+- For a more detailed development 'To Do' please check below for 'Project Roadmap'

 ### Required